KenDickey/Small/RuntimeModel.md

 Stack records are between the chained FramePointer regs, which point to base of stack frame, and the StackPointer itself.

+Stack Frames should be Context objects (with specialized object headers to denote RawBits vs OOPS fields).

 ### Registers
 ````